Greensboro, North Carolina: Government

 Greensboro has a council–manager government with nine members; all seats, including the mayor's, are up for election every four years.
 Five of the council seats are district representatives and three are citywide representatives elected at-large.

-As of Oct 2024, Nancy B. Vaughan is the mayor.
+As of February 2026, Marikay Abuzuaiter is the mayor.
 Trey Davis is the city manager.

 City Council

-As of Jan 2025, members of the Greensboro City Council include:
+As of February 2026, members of the Greensboro City Council include: